HL7/davinci-ra/input/pagecontent/report-generation.md

 During the gap generation phase, the Payer combines all relevant data streams and determines which CC gaps exist for the patient and what their status is.
 An open gap is one where the Payer is soliciting information from the Provider that the patient either has the condition, or that the gap is invalid.
 A closed gap is one where the Payer has the necessary evidence that the gap is valid for the current clinical evaluation period.
 But because the CC suspecting process is probabilistic there will always be a certain percentage of invalid gaps that the Provider indicates are not clinically appropriate for the patient.

 Many risk adjustment models are constructed in such a way as to differentiate between different degrees of severity in the disease process.
 For example, the Medicare Advantage model divides diabetes into three condition categories, which in order from least to most severe are: CC 19 (diabetes without complications); CC 18 (diabetes with chronic complications); and CC 17 (diabetes with acute complications.)
-During the clinical evaluation period a patient may diagnosed with diabetes several times, with individual diagnoses rolling up to different CCs.
-To avoid paying twice for the same underlying condition, a hierarchy is applied to the CCs so that only the most severe form is counted for risk adjustment purposes; applying these hierarchies turns a Condition Category (CC) into a Hierarchical Condition Category (HCC).
+During the clinical evaluation period a patient may diagnosed with diabetes several times, with individual diagnoses rolling up to different Condition Categories (CCs).
+To avoid paying twice for the same underlying condition, a hierarchy is applied to the CCs so that only the most severe form is counted for risk adjustment purposes; applying these hierarchies turns a CC into a Hierarchical Condition Category (HCC).
 In the previous example, CC 17 supersedes CCs 18 and 19, and CC 18 supersedes CC 19.

 There are many potential uses for CC gap information.
 For example, a provider may seek to take action on open gaps, or they may want confirmation of their previous gap closure or gap invalidation actions from the payer, or they may want to calculate their gap closure performance under the terms of a value-based payment arrangement.
 In general, the Payer will not know in advance which of these purposes the data will be used for, so the approach that has been taken in this implementation guide (IG) is for the Payer to provide as much CC gap data as possible, with flags on the data so that the Provider may filter the CC gaps on the receiving end.
 This makes it possible for the IG to support as broad a range of applications as possible.
 Data filtering is the responsibility of the recipient.